LamVKiet/Sanest-Digital-Marketing-Strategy/README.md

 ## Content:

 - **Defined the company's objectives, including overall business goals and digital marketing targets:**
-  - `Current Marketing Strategies Analysis`: Evaluate Sanest's existing marketing strategies, including their presence on digital platforms (website, social media, online ads), strengths, and weaknesses in digital campaigns.
+  - `Current Marketing Strategies Analysis`: Evaluate Sanest's existing marketing strategies, including their performance on digital platforms (website, social media, online ads), strengths, and weaknesses in digital campaigns.

   - `Market and Consumer Behavior Analysis in the Digital Era`: Assess the shift in consumer purchasing behavior, especially the trend toward online shopping.
 Understand the needs and expectations of target customers, both traditional buyers and younger generations.